Equus stenonis: Description

-Specimens of Equus stenonis varied considerably in body size.
-The feet are monodactyl, the head is large and elongated and has an undulated top profile in side-view, the nasal notch is deeply incised.
+Populations of Equus stenonis varied considerably in body mass across time and area, varying from as low as 300 kg, to over 500 kg, making it medium-large sized among equines.
+As in other species of Equus, the feet are monodactyl (one-toed).
+The head is large and elongated and has an undulated top profile in side-view, the nasal notch is deeply incised.
 The braincase is flexed downward and is relatively small.
 The teeth have a v-shaped linguaflexid separating the metaconid and metastylid, similar to other "stenonines".
 The limb bones are relatively large and robust.
-The metapodial bones of the foot are proportionaly elongate and robust, with the central digit having a massive morphology, with a large v-shaped muscle scar.
+The metapodial bones of the feet are proportionally elongated and robust, with the central digit having a massive morphology, with a large v-shaped muscle scar.

-Distribution
+Distribution and chronology

-Equus stenonis is known from remains found across Europe, from the Iberian Peninsula to Greece, as well as the Dmanisi site in Georgia, spanning part of the Early Pleistocene, the oldest remains dating to approximately 2.5 million years ago, while the youngest dates are uncertain, ranging from 1.8-.1.3 million years ago.
+Equus stenonis is known from remains found across Europe, from the Iberian Peninsula to Greece, as well as the Dmanisi site in Georgia, spanning part of the Early Pleistocene, the oldest remains dating to approximately 2.5 million years ago, while the youngest dates are uncertain, ranging from 1.8-1.3 million years ago.